eatrabyo/multi_label_classification_on_tik_tok_videos/README.md

 # DADS 7202 Multi-label Classification of TikTok Videos

 ## Introduction
-Perform multi-label classification on a total of 12 classes of TikTok videos dataset and compare performance between 2 transformer architectures (MViT, Swin 3D) and a non-transformer architecture (Video ResNet).
+Perform multi-label classification on 12 classes of TikTok videos dataset and compare performance between 2 transformer architectures (MViT, Swin 3D) and a non-transformer architecture (Video ResNet).

 ## Dataset
 We obtained 796 videos from TikTok using the web scraping library “douyin_tiktok_scraper,” which we manually labeled into 12 classes.